 Travel from the dreamlike to the substantial with a train trip from Venice to Milan.

-Leaving the otherworldly city of Venice to get on a modern train and head for the fast-paced city of Milan may be a little difficult, but at least the trip itself isn't.
+Leaving the otherworldly city of Venice to get on a train and head for the fast-paced city of Milan may seem a little difficult, but at least the trip itself isn't.
 Besides, Milan has some incredible attractions that not even Venice can match.

-You could cover the 167 miles (268 km) in about 3 hours by car if you drove straight through, and if you're planning a winding route to visit the lakes en route then the car might be a good idea.
-For efficiency and cost-effective travel, however, the best choice isn't just the train—it's the Trenitalia AV trains.
+You could cover the 167 miles (268 km) in about 3 hours by car if you drove straight through, and if you're planning to visit the lakes en route, then the car might be a good idea.
+For efficiency and cost-effective travel, however, the best choice is the train, specifically the Trenitalia AV trains.

 BOOK YOUR TRAIN >>